FarFromLittle/Questline/docs/api.md

 `myQuest:IsAccepted(player:Player):boolean`

-Checks if the quest is accepted by the *player*.
-A quest is only accepted when assigned for the first time, or after it has been canceled.
+Checks if the quest is accepted by the player.
+A quest is only accepted after being assigned, or after it has been canceled.

 |Parameter|Type    |Default     |Description
 |--------:|:------:|:----------:|:----------